frankiebee/phase-0/week-4/nums-letters.md

 Integers are whole numbers and floats are numbers with floating point decimals.
 So 5 is an integer and 5.0 is a float.

-**What is the difference between float and integer division?
-How would you explain the difference to someone who doesn't know anything about programming?

-**How does Ruby handle addition, subtraction, multiplication, and division of numbers?
+**How does Ruby handle addition, subtraction, multiplication, and division of numbers?**

 Symbols: